julienliang2740/Sorcery/README.md

 Gameplay instructions are in the "Information" folder.

-(First line is name for player 1, second line is name for player 2)
+(First line is for the name of player 1, second line is for the name of player 2)

 To run the game:
 ```